Anthropology, Sociology and Languages (ASL)

 Welcome to the Department of Anthropology, Sociology and Languages (ASL).
 As you can tell from the departmental name, we are a consortium created out of the former departments of Anthropology, Foreign Languages and Literatures, and Sociology.
 This merging of faculty and students enables synergy across disciplines in areas such as global issues, research methods, and communications skills.

 Anthropology's mission is to teach citizens about the biological, cultural, and historical diversity of humanity, to plead for the dignity of cultural and physical differences, and to insist on an interdisciplinary approach to understanding humanity.

 Through teaching, research, and independent learning, the Sociology program provides critical understanding of ways people relate to one another through the organization of society, and of how its structures and cultures influence our lives.

 Languages and Cultures is dedicated to helping a diverse student population acquire linguistic and cultural competence.
 We offer a Bachelor of Arts degree in Modern Language with a concentration in French, Japanese and Spanish as well as a minor in each of these languages.
-Additional course offerings are available in Arabic, Chinese, German, English as a Second Language, Latin, Ancient and Modern Greek.
+Additional course offerings are available in Arabic, Chinese, German, English for Academic Purposes, Latin, Ancient and Modern Greek.

 Museums are changing rapidly, and they need professionals skilled in leading the processes that are generating a new, community-oriented style of museology.
 The University of Missouri-St. Louis offers an innovative graduate program to meet this need.